pondersource/billing-api/README.md

 ]);

 ```
-2) Now we can get Cost and Usage report.(Please note that the User have to enable the Cost Explorer first(It may take some time to ingest the data)
+2) Now we can get Cost and Usage report.
+Please consider, that the User have to enable the Cost Explorer first(It may take some time to ingest the data)

 ```